 Meth dependence or addiction happens because the drug increases the level of a brain chemical called dopamine.
 Dopamine is responsible for making people feel good.
 After prolonged use, the body relies on the drug to provide pleasure.
 But once a person is addicted to meth, no amount of it will provide enough pleasure.

 How You or a Loved One Can Get Over Meth Addiction

 Meth addiction rehabs give men and women the opportunity to quit drug abuse.
 Taking the first step to recovery is not always easy.
 The first hurdle is detox and withdrawal.
 Detox in a medical setting is considered the safest way to remove the drug from the body.
 A doctor and therapist are usually present to oversee the withdrawal process and help you manage withdrawal symptoms.

 But detox alone is not enough to end meth addiction.
-As such, follow-up treatment at a rehab like Crestview Recovery can help increase your chance of long-term sobriety.
+In fact, it’s just the beginning of the journey toward recovery.
+Follow-up treatment at a rehab like Crestview Recovery can help increase your chance of long-term sobriety.
 After detox, clients who come to us can enroll for treatment at our outpatient, intensive outpatient, or partial hospitalization facility.
 Even if you have lost all hope, the therapists at Crestview’s sober living program take pride in helping people restore hope and move forward in their lives.